-When looking for comps, stop seeking exact matches and look instead for books that relate to your themes, plot, style and voice, characters, and the general structure of the journey or tale you’re telling.
+When looking for comps, stop seeking exact matches and look instead for books that relate to your audience, themes, plot, style and voice, characters, and the general structure of the journey or tale you’re telling.

 Let’s back up: What’s a comp?

-Finding comps can feel daunting to any writer.
+But finding comps can feel daunting to any writer.
 So, where should you start?

 Start with your own bookshelves.

 It may seem too simple or corny an answer, but it’s true.
-What books and writers influenced YOU to write in your genre, about your themes, or in your voice?
+What recent books and writers influenced YOU to write in your genre, about your themes, or in your voice?

 As you think about the books that influenced you remember again that you are not seeking an exact match.
+Consider what emotions those books pulled from you that you think your book may also touch on.
+What topics?
+Would you recommend your book and that one to the same reader (consider those key demographics)?

-Look for clues as to who your audience may be.
+This is how you start to find clues as to who your audience may be.

 Next, research those authors.

-Which books are they reading and recommending?
-Which current authors provided quotes for their book jackets or Amazon blurbs?
-What titles do Amazon, B&N, etc. show as “frequently bought with” their books?
+- Which current authors provided quotes for their book jackets or Amazon blurbs?

 Dive into a database.

-NoveList Plus is a database through the Ebsco system, so you may be able to gain access through your local library.
+- NoveList Plus is a database through the Ebsco system, so you may be able to gain access through your local library.
 (And who doesn’t want to keep supporting their library?)
 While it’s used by librarians to help readers find books that align with their preferences, it can also be a handy little tool for writers trying to find comps.
+You can try two things:

 - Find a book you already think is a comp title in NoveList and it will provide you with book read-alikes, series read-alikes, and author read-alikes.